Solution of all quartic matrix models: The setup

 We will see that exactly the same is true for the quartic model.
-Employing the same complex analysis techniques as in \cite{Makeenko:1991ec}, we prove that equations~(\ref{eq:Gint}) or (\ref{eq:Gintsym}) have a universal solution in terms of a deformation $\rho_\lambda$ of the measure (\ref{rhot}).
+Employing complex analysis techniques similar to \cite{Makeenko:1991ec}, we prove that equations~(\ref{eq:Gint}) or (\ref{eq:Gintsym}) have a universal solution in terms of a deformation $\varrho$ of the measure $\rho_0$ given in (\ref{rhot}).